ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

    (this is how dev versions of the {ape} package used to be distributed)

 All of these solutions either required an extra package and syntax for your users (option 1) or it involved extra work on your end to build and provide updates for the packages on your server (options 2 and 3).
-Unless you happen to have access to a Linux, Windows, and MacOS machine, you are only able to serve the source version of the packages.
+Unless you happen to have access to a Linux, Windows, and macOS machine, you are only able to serve the source version of the packages.

 **The R universe changes all of that** by allowing us to specify that we want to